zairahira/Git-Cheat-Sheet/README.md

 - **Feature branch**: Used when you are adding a feature.
 - **Hot fix branch**: Created for bugs in production releases.
 Used as a patch for next release cycle.

+Branches often start with fix/ or feat/, among others, like commit messages, but they use a forward slash and can't contain spaces.
+Create a new branch named feat/add-create-table-reference

 ## Check which branch you are on.
 `git branch`